jhoecmu/ooo-beta/README.md

 If you want to study the behavior of a specific instruction fragment, you can set #define TRACE_RANDOM (0) in trace.h.
 This will execute from the instruction sequence in test.h.
 Edit test.h to your liking.
+(See test.h and arch.h for detail.)
 You only have ADD and BEQ instructions.
 Any instruction can be optionaly tagged to trap (forcing the pipeline to drain and restart).
 BEQ needs to be pre-designated to resolve, when executed, as predicted correctly or incorrectly.
-Branch msprediction forces an immediate rewind and restart.
-(See test.h and arch.h for detail.)
+Branch misprediction forces an immediate rewind and restart.

 An interesting small example with WAW is:

 static Instruction test[]={

   {.opcode=ADD, .rd=R3, .rs1=R1, .rs2=R4},

   {.opcode=ADD, .rd=R2, .rs1=R1, .rs2=R3},

   {.opcode=ADD, .rd=R3, .rs1=R1, .rs2=R4},

   {.opcode=ADD, .rd=R4, .rs1=R3, .rs2=R4},

 };

 If you run the above simple test with the non-superscalar uarh suggested, you should